symlex/input-validation/README.md

 A major advantage of this modular approach is that developers can use **unit testing** to instantly find bugs and **tune validation rules** without an existing HTML frontend or storage backend.
 It's perfectly suited to build **REST services**.
 Use case specific input value validation is also more secure than general model validation, which often relies on a blacklist ("reject known bad").

-Form classes can inherit their definitions from each other.
+It's architecture is simple by design: Form classes can inherit their definitions from each other.
 If needed, the validation behavior can be changed using standard object-oriented methodologies.
+You don't need to hold a PhD in design patterns to understand how it works.
+The code is mature and activly used in several commercial projects.

 Example
 -------